Steelers QB Rudolph shows poise in return to Cleveland

 “He played tough,” Garrett said.
 “He had 300 yards and a couple of touchdowns.
 He played very well, and he kept them in it to the very end.
 Had to show a little praise that he did well in this game and he was able to make some big plays for them.”

-Rudolph will return to his backup role when the Browns visit Heinz Field for the first round of the playoffs.
+Rudolph will return to his backup role when the Browns visit Heinz Field for the first round of the playoffs next Sunday night.
 Still, he pointed to the opportunity to fill in for Roethlisberger as a chance to show he can be a starter.

 At times, Rudolph looked very much like a player who hadn’t seen any consequential action in over a year.
 Save for some mop-up duty in a couple of blowouts, Rudolph hadn’t played with anything on the line since a Week 16 loss to the New York Jets in December 2019.